practicusai/docs/docs/setup-guide.md

 - Although fairly straightforward, you still have to install [Docker Desktop](https://www.docker.com/products/docker-desktop/) or [Podman Desktop](https://podman-desktop.io)
 - If you need to access **~10 Million+ cloud data store rows and ~50+ times a day**, you should probably prefer a Cloud Worker on the cloud.
 Network traffic between the Practicus AI app and Cloud Workers are heavily compressed, and first time data access will feel slower with the local container.
-- If you use a **cloud data lake such as S3 and need to frequently scan large tables**, a cloud Cloud Worker in the same cloud region will be several orders of magnitude faster.
+- If you use a **cloud data lake such as S3 and need to frequently scan large tables**, a Cloud Worker in the same cloud region will be several orders of magnitude faster.
 In this scenario we recommend you to use cloud and local Cloud Workers together.
 Practicus AI App allows you to use multiple Cloud Workers at the same time, local or on the cloud.

 If this is the right option for you, please visit the [local container](#local-container) section below to get started.